If you organize programming languages into tiers they would fall into three tiers.

-But they still aren’t used by a large number of more conservative software companies.
-Scala, Go, Swift, Clojure, and Haskell are languages I would put in the second tier.
-Some companies use these languages in a few services, but wide industry use is rare (except for Swift, which is starting to overtake Objective-C as the primary iOS language).
-Go and Swift both have a good chance of moving from the second tier to the first over the next two to three years.
+But they still aren’t using a large number of more conservative software companies.
+Scala, Go, Swift, Clojure, and Haskell are languages that can be in the second tier.
+Some companies use these languages in a few services, but wide industry use is rare.
+Go and Swift both are having a good chance of moving to the first tier in the next few years.

 Most of the languages in the top tier are firmly entrenched.
-It takes a while for a programming language to fall out of the top tier, and it’s very hard for a second-tier language to break into the top tier.
+It takes a while for a programming language to fall out of the top tier.
+And it’s very hard for a second-tier language to break into the top tier.

-Emerging languages: Why these five?
+Emerging Programming languages: Why these five?

-Kotlin has been around for about five years, but it finally reached the production-ready version 1.0 this year.
-Although it hasn’t achieved the popularity of Scala, Groovy, or Clojure—the three most popular and mature (non-Java) JVM langauges—it has separated itself from the myriad other JVM languages and seems poised to take its place among the leaders of this group.
+For about five years, kotlin reached the production-ready version 1.0 this year.
+Although they are on the way of achieving the popularity of Scala, Groovy, or Clojure.
+These are the three most popular and mature (non-Java) JVM languages.
+They are separating itself from the myriad other JVM languages to take its place among the leaders of this group.
 It originated at JetBrains—makers of the popular IntelliJ IDEA IDE.

 It is having a strong performance reputation built over its 25 years in the telecom industry.
 The Phoenix application framework for Elixir—more than any piece of this blooming ecosystem—has given this language legs.